Gap-Friendly Strategies

 Layoff/Job search

-Normalize it: Mention freelance, consulting, or volunteer work during this time.
-Show you stayed active.
+Normalize it: A 2024 BLS report puts average unemployment at ~22 weeks — job-search gaps are common.
+Mention freelance, consulting, or volunteer work during this time.

 Travel/Personal